 With seven of us at the table we had to add an extra leaf to accommodate everyone.
 The dinner conversation was smooth and pleasant.
 Maria fit right into the groove and a lot of the discussion was about news from the neighborhood and the like.
 Maria was asked a few questions now and then but certainly was not grilled and the situation reminded be of when one of my cousins from Colorado would visit and we'd be catching up on what was happening in Denver.

 My grandfather had clipped the following story about the MoMA Cézanne exhibit from The New York Times for my general information and passed it to me Thanksgiving Day.
 The article planted the idea that Maria and I should go down to the city the next day and take in the exhibit.
-I thought a trip down to New York would be a great addition to our time before heading back to school on Sunday.
-When I broached my idea of going to the city the next day she wholeheartedly agreed with the plan.
+We had previously thought a trip down to New York would be a great addition to our time before heading back to school on Sunday.
+When I broached my idea of going to the city the next day instead of Saturday, she wholeheartedly agreed with the plan.

 On Friday morning my father left us at the railroad station in the village and we caught the train into the city around 10:00 which would arrive at Grand Central around an hour and forty minutes later (assuming the old diesel locomotive didn't die along the route).
 Fortunately, we made the trip with no delays, as I recall.